franksprich/ngrx-app-angular-developer/README.md

 npm install json-server
 npm install concurrently
 ```
-Add the script named: `concurrently` to `package.json` of your project
+Add the script named: `concurrently` to `package.json` of your project.
+It runs both the `json-server` and the `application`.
+Without `concurrently` one has to start the application and the json-server separately.
 ```yaml
 {
   "name": "ngrx-app-angular-developer",